BRYN4444/HitmanRoulette/README.md

   * Enabling Contracts Mode Roulette and using the All Locations selection would sometime lock your choices.
 This has been fixed; only Contract Mode allowed missions will toggle under these conditions.
   * Better clarified some position Intel for Contract Mode Targets in World of Tomorrow and Situs Inversus.
 Also fixed a misspelled name.
   * Removed a few duplicate Contract Target images.
-* **Current Plans:**
-  * Jeff in H3 Contracts Mode seems to work the same as he does in regular Missions: finicky.
-Contemplating how to implement him, if at all?
-  * Double checking past work for inconsistencies between game versions, such as NPCs existing in H2/3 that don't in H1 or vice versa.
-Otherwise, updates will be slow until the new location "Rocky" is added.

 ---